 DR ANOOP RASTOGI B. MED FACCS

-Australia is currently part of a world breakthrough in breast augmentation due to the availability of P-ure coated implants which wont sag or go hard.
+Australia is currently part of a world breakthrough in Breast Augmentation due to the availability of P-URE polyurethane coated silicone implants which wont sag or go hard.

-Dr Rastogi Explains, the massive fall in complication rates are due to the unique properties of the P-ure coat, which he says under the microscope looks like layer upon layer of netting traversing the surface of the implant.
+Dr Rastogi explains the massive fall in complication rates are due to the unique properties of the P-ure coating, which under the microscope looks like layer upon layer of netting traversing the surface of the implant.
 This coat gives the implant two important qualities which Dr Rastogi calls “The Velcro Effect” (which stops the implants from sagging) and “The Lattice Effect” (which stops them going hard).

 The Velcro Effect is very straight forward.
 The body's healing tissues grow into the netting on the implant surface and hold it firmly in place.
 The implant then acts like an internal bra that not only supports its own weight but keeps the breast tissue up as well.
 The result is that unlike other implants the polyurethane coated implants actually prevent the breasts from sagging.

 The Velcro Effect also helps prevent other common complications such as implant migration, active breasts (excessive movement under the muscle) and rotation of teardrop implants.

 The Lattice Effect is a little more complicated but put simplistically; when ordinary smooth and textured implants are placed in the body, the body forms what looks like a plastic bag around them called the ‘capsule’.
 This bag is made of collagen or scar tissue.
 If the capsule is irritated the collagen fibres contract and the bag tightens around the implant making the breasts feel hard and distorting its shape.
 This is called a ‘capsular contracture’ and is the number one complication affecting breast implants.